risawitama/verbose-potato/README.md

-## Did you hear about the two thieves who stole a calendar?
-They each got six months.
+## People saying 'boo! to their friends has risen by 85% in the last year....
+That's a frightening statistic.